01 of 08

 Sea World San Diego Website

-Sea World San Diego is near the intersection of I-5 and I-8, north of downtown.
+Sea World San Diego is near the intersection of Interstate Highway 5 and Interstate Highway 8, north of downtown.
 Exits from both freeways are well marked.
 Follow the signs, but be aware of a weird gotcha: Sea World Drive IS NOT the exit you need to take to get to the park.
 Trust the signs, and they'll get you there.

 If you can't drive or don't want to, you can use public transport.
 Metropolitan Transit runs daily bus service from the Old Town Transit Center.
 You can get from downtown to Old Town on the San Diego Trolley.